veenanarayanan28/Supervised_ML/README.md

 **Supervised Machine learning models**

-A linear regression model to predict the housing prices.
+A simple linear regression model to predict the housing prices.